 - 400 g milk

 - 200 g cream

 - 4 egg yolks

-- 80 g sugar (more or less depending on what else you might be adding)
+- 80 g sugar or honey or whatever sweetener you use. (more or less depending on what else you might be adding)

 - Thermomix method

 - Add milk, cream, yolks and sugar to the TM bowl and mix on speed 5 for 4 seconds

 - Set the TM to 90c on speed 2 – 3 for ten mins

 - Pour out into a flat tray of some sort and freeze. (you want to be able to cut this into small cubes for your Thermomix to make it easier for the TM.
 I use a large plastic cake container.

 - Once frozen, remove from the tray and chop into small cubes and blitz in your processor